3coma3/helm-template-utils/README.md

 **Behaviors**

-- On success it renders the string `"true"`
-- Otherwise it renders as `nil`
+- Renders `"true"` if the input is a map with exactly one key, otherwise it renders nothing

 ---

-## Testing and examples
+## Testing

-See the test chart in `test/` for examples.
-The assertions should cover every possible case, but if you spot omissions, be welcome to open an issue about it.
+The templates and assertions in the [`test chart`](test/) should cover every possible case, but if you spot omissions, be welcome to open an issue about it.

 Run the test template with:

 ```bash
 make test
 ```
-Run the helm-unittest templates with:
+To run the [helm-unittest](https://github.com/helm-unittest/helm-unittest) templates, install that plugin and run:
 ```bash
 make unittest
 ```